-As of January 1, 2020, the Company estimates its allowance for credit losses in accordance with ASC Topic 326, Financial Instruments - Credit Losses.
+The Company estimates its allowance for credit losses in accordance with ASC Topic 326, Financial Instruments - Credit Losses.
 See Note 8, Allowance for Credit Losses, for information regarding the Company's accounting policies related to the allowance for credit losses.